 Understanding what you must prove in a false imprisonment claim can make the process less intimidating.
 Your attorney can help establish the following essential elements:

-- Intentional Confinement: The first step is to demonstrate that your confinement was intentional.
+- Intentional Confinement: The first step is demonstrating that your confinement was intentional.
 This doesn’t necessarily mean the person meant to harm you, but they must have deliberately taken actions that resulted in your detention.

 - Without Consent: Secondly, you must show you did not consent to the confinement.
-If you didn’t agree to be restrained or kept in a location, you can satisfy this element.
+You can satisfy this element if you disagree to be restrained or kept in a location.

 - Without Legal Authority: The person who confined you must not have had a legal right to do so.
 For instance, police officers may have legal authority to detain someone under certain circumstances.
 But if they exceed that authority or detain someone without proper cause, their actions may be grounds for a false imprisonment claim.

-- Awareness of Confinement: Lastly, you must have been aware of your confinement when it occurred, or it must have caused you harm.
-Even if you didn’t realize you were being confined at the time, you may still have a claim if you can show that the incident resulted in injury or distress.
+- Awareness of Confinement: You must have been aware of your confinement when it occurred or caused you harm.
+Even if you didn’t realize you were being confined, you may still have a claim if you can show that the incident resulted in injury or distress.